censorship-event-detection/acsac-censorship-event-detection/results/README.md

     - Same signals that are in the all_signal_dates.csv file but with additional information
     - Start Date: Date the signal started
     - End Date: Date the signal ended
-    - MK Signal: Indicates if a Mann-Kendall signal is present.
-Either increasing, decreasing or no trend
+    - MK Signal: Indicates if a Mann-Kendall signal is present `increasing`, `decreasing` or `no trend`
-    - Control Limit Signal: Indicates if the control chart limits have been calculated and if a signal is present.
-Above limits or below limits indicates a signal.
-Within limits indicates no signal.
-Waiting means that the control chart limits have not been calculated because there have not yet been enough data points to create a baseline.
+    - Control Limit Signal: Indicates if the control chart limits have been calculated and if a signal is present. `above limits` or `below limits` indicates a signal. `Within limits` indicates no signal, and `Waiting` means that the control chart limits have not been calculated because there have not yet been enough data points to create a baseline.
     - Current Mean: Value of the current control chart mean
     - Current UCL: Value of the current control chart upper control limit
     - Current LCL: Value of the current control chart lower control limit